 Materials: Large gumdrop candies, rolling pins, sugar, wax paper, scissors, plastic sandwich bags.

 Have children cut large gumdrops in half around their middles for the petals of a flower.
-Have them design their flowers using a yellow sliced gumdrop for the center of the flowers and different colors for the petals.
+Then have them design their flowers using a yellow sliced gumdrop for the center of the flowers and different colors for the petals.
 They can use green gumdrops to form the stems and petals.

 Have kids arrange their flowers on a sugared piece of wax paper, then sprinkle sugar on top of the candies to keep them from sticking.
-Have kids roll out their flowers.
+The have kids roll out their flowers.

 Have children carefully slide their flowers into plastic sandwich bags.